Last updated 16 April 2020

 2.Protecting yourself and others

-Following the Government’s announcement tonight of further restrictions across the UK, Stockport Council is urging all residents who are not key workers to isolate your household and stay at home.
+Following the Government’s announcement of further restrictions across the UK, Stockport Council is urging all residents to follow the latest national measures.

 - shopping for basic necessities, as infrequently as possible